Mohamed Makkawi Ibrahim

-Mohamed Makkawi Ibrahim (محمد مكاوي ابراهيم محمد; 1984 – December 4, 2015), also known as Abu Sulayman, (ابو سليمان) was a Sudanese jihadist who was involved with both Al Qaeda and the Islamic State (IS).
+Mohamed Makkawi Ibrahim Mohamed (محمد مكاوي ابراهيم محمد; 1984 – December 4, 2015), also known as Abu Sulayman, (ابو سليمان) was a Sudanese jihadist who was involved with both Al Qaeda and the Islamic State (IS).
 He was known for his participation in the murder of two USAID employees in Sudan and later became one of the early leaders of IS in Somalia.

 Early life

-Mohamed Makkawi Ibrahim was born in the United Arab Emirates in 1984, where he spent his early years before returning to Sudan, the homeland of his ancestors, as a teenager.
+Mohamed Makkawi Ibrahim Mohamed was born in the United Arab Emirates in 1984, where he spent his early years before returning to Sudan, the homeland of his ancestors, as a teenager.
 Upon his return, he enrolled in the Sudan University of Science and Technology to study engineering.
 However, Makkawi dropped out and became involved in Islamist militancy.
 This transition was reportedly influenced by the growing radical Islamist movements in Sudan during the early 2000s.

 Involvement in the murder of USAID employees

 Makkawi's first significant involvement in jihadist activities began with the Al-Salamah Group, a cell linked to Al Qaeda that operated in Sudan.
 In August 2007, the group attempted to carry out bombings in Khartoum, targeting sites in the city's southern suburb.
 This group was part of a broader network often referred to as Al-Qa'ida in the Land of the Two Niles (AQTN).
 While the group succeeded in detonating at least one bomb, Sudanese authorities quickly dismantled the network.
 Makkawi managed to evade capture during the crackdown and fled to the Darfur region, where he continued his involvement in jihadist activities.

 In January 2008, Makkawi and three associates carried out the assassination of John Granville, an American USAID official, and his Sudanese driver, Abdelrahman Abbas Rahama, in Khartoum.
 The group responsible for the murders was connected to both AQTN and Ansar al Tawhid, another Sudanese jihadist faction.
 Although the Islamic State later claimed that the two victims were American intelligence agents attempting to arrest Makkawi, independent sources have consistently described the attack as a terrorist operation targeting U.S. interests in Sudan.
 Following the assassination, the U.S. State Department included Makkawi in its Rewards for Justice Program, offering a $5 million bounty for information leading to his capture.